15 Fun San Antonio Museums With Free Admission

 WEBSITE | 150 Camp St, San Antonio, TX 78204

-Specifically, it features interactive displays, artifacts, photographs, and multimedia presentations that provide a comprehensive understanding of the state's multicultural heritage to individuals of all ages.
+Specifically, it features interactive displays, artifacts, photographs, and multimedia presentations that provide a comprehensive understanding of the Mexico's vibrant history and cultural influence in San Antonio and beyond.

 14. San Antonio Missions National Historical Park